-1. For z/VM 7.2, the actual number of z/VM System Environment Variables available is 1000 minus those defined as z/VM 7.2 CP New Function environment variables.
-For z/VM 7.3, the actual number of z/VM System Environment Variables available is 1000 minus those defined as z/VM 7.3 CP New Function environment variables.
-For a complete list of z/VM 7.2 and 7.3 CP New Function environment variables see z/VM New Function Variable List.
+1. The actual number of z/VM System Environment Variables available is 1000 minus those defined as z/VM 7.3 and 7.2 CP New Function environment variables.

+For a complete list of z/VM CP New Function environment variables see z/VM New Function Variable List.